orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ## About Me

 Hello!
 This is Orchid Chetia Phukan.
 I am currently a Ph.D.
 Scholar at <a href="https://iiitd.ac.in/">IIIT-Delhi, India</a>.
-My research interests include Speech Processing, Behavioral Signal Processing, Speech/Audio Forensics, Multimedia Forensics, Source Model Attribution, and Biometrics.
+My research interests include Speech Processing, Behavioral Signal Processing, and Multimedia Forensics.
-My PhD thesis revolves around "Analysis and Adaptation of Foundation Models for Behavioral and Forensic Applications."
+My PhD thesis: "Taming the Dragon: Towards Adaptation of Foundation Models for Behavioral and Forensic Analysis".

 ---
 I am always open to collaborations within my research interests.
 Do ping me at orchidp@iiitd.ac.in